dylan-thinnes/solsys/README.md

 Everything in this program and document is set to change at any moment depending on needs.

-# Usage
+# Usage (planned final structure)
 ## Solsys Client
-Solsys Client is the program which takes number, factorizes them (sometimes with the help of Lambda) and then produces profiles and graphics for them.
+Solsys Client is the program which takes number blueprints and then produces graphics for them.
 It also provides a UI and a number of other graphical items to help the user fully leverage the beauty of solsys.

 ## Solsys Lambda
-Solsys Lambda is stripped-down and specially compiled derivative of Solsys Standalone that runs on Amazon Web Services' "Lambda" and "API Gateway" products.
+Solsys Lambda is stripped-down and specially compiled program that runs on Amazon Web Services' "Lambda" and "API Gateway" products.
+It produces profiles and blueprints for any given number and does practically all of the heavy lifting for solsys calculations.

 It can be accessed through a GET request to the following endpoint:
 `https://n3dl2qh6kj.execute-api.us-west-2.amazonaws.com/prod/factorize/?number=<YOUR NUMBER HERE>`
 A special header, "`x-api-key`", needs to be set to the value "`LtXAQm6tm05M7sd42Tcl72fyF328LCWd3wrXvWHM`" in order to be properly authenticated for this AWS API Gateway endpoint.

 An example of obtaining the factorization for the number 234 through curl is as follows:
 `curl -H "x-api-key: LtXAQm6tm05M7sd42Tcl72fyF328LCWd3wrXvWHM" https://n3dl2qh6kj.execute-api.us-west-2.amazonaws.com/prod/factorize/?number=234`

-## Solsys Standalone (DEPRECATED, SEVERELY BEHIND CURRENT VERSIONS)
-Solsys Standalone runs locally on the client's computer, and is located in solsys/server.
-It contains two files of note: `factor.js` and `cmd.js`. `factor.js` is a node module that does all of the heavy lifting and processing by running `primecount` and `msieve` executables in separate child process.
-The executables can be found in `server/factorization-dependencies/`. `cmd.js` is a node program which allows you to run the module a total of once with command line arguments.

-The command line arguments are as follows:
-`-n <number>` (REQUIRED & ONLY FOR cmd.js) Tells cmd.js the number you want to factorize.
-`-p <power>` (ONLY FOR cmd.js) Tells cmd.js which power to attribute to the factorized number.
-Defaults to 1.
-`-d <minNumber>` The minimum number for which to find π(\<number\>).
-Defaults to 999999.
-`-v` Runs the program in VERBOSE mode, akin to debug mode for now.
-`-l` Runs the program with linux command line arguments, necessary to run on linux.
-`-r` Runs the program with a random 50 digit number.